joannawojtasz/RecipeBook/README.md

 Problem: validate_category takes new imput but does not return the value
 Solution: Return validate_category(category) from the validate_category after getting new input.

+[x] Program breaks at second attempt of entering new recipe within find function

+Problem: function takes new imput but does not return the value
+Solution: The function was re-writen, get_recipe(category) was returned from the look_for_recipe after getting new input.

 ## Deployment

 * add requirements for Heroku